Skip to Content

 JPMorgan Strategic Income Opports Fd earns an Above Average Process Pillar rating.

 Compared with other funds in the Nontraditional Bond Morningstar Category, this fund, historically, hews closely to peers' credit and interest-rate sensitivity over the past few years.
 Opening the analysis to additional factors, the portfolio has displayed biases over time, whether towards or away from certain fixed-income instruments.
-Compared with the category average, the managers have been underweight B rated bonds in recent years.
+Relative to the category average, the managers have been underweight B rated bonds in recent years.
 In the latest month, the strategy has also relatively underweighted B rated bonds compared with Morningstar Category peers.
 Additionally, there's been a notable bias away from debt with 20- to 30-year maturities over the past few years.
 Similarly, in recent months, the strategy also had less exposure to debt with 20- to 30-year maturities than peers.
 Finally, during the past few years, the fund leaned meaningfully towards cash.
 In this month, the strategy also leaned more towards cash compared with its peers.

 Rated on Published on